GoogleChrome/web.dev/src/site/content/en/blog/oyo-case-study/index.md

 ## Let's talk numbers

-- Conversion: 3X of PWA
+- Conversion: 3 times higher than our PWA
-- PlayStore Rating: 4.6
+- PlayStore rating: 4.6
-- Logged-In %: 3X of PWA
+- Percentage of users who logged in: 3 times higher than the PWA
-- Realization: 1.5X of PWA
+- Realization: 1.5 times higher than the PWA

-Apart from the above stats, TWA helps in product building/marketing in ways :
+Apart from the above stats, TWA helps with  product building and marketing:

 - Multiple presence on play store- leading to a higher opportunity for user acquisition
 - Higher retention rates and stickiness